samuelmeuli/nbtohtml/README.md

 - Comes with built-in Markdown rendering and syntax highlighting
 - Implemented in Go for speed and portability
 - Sample styles support light and dark mode
+- Output is sanitized to prevent code injection

 ## Example